-The Federal Bank Bribery Act and other laws make it a crime for an employee, officer, director, agent or attorney of a financial institution to seek or accept gifts or anything of value with the intention to influence or reward the individual in connection with any business transaction.
+The Federal Bank Bribery Act and other laws make it a crime for an employee, officer, director, agent, or attorney of a financial institution to seek or accept gifts or anything of value with the intention to influence or reward the individual in connection with any business transaction.
 These laws can apply to both the giver of the gift and the recipient.
 Convictions or violations can result in substantial fines and prison terms.
-Associates must comply with the applicable laws and the following policy to avoid potential prosecution of himself or herself or one of the Company's customers, prospects or suppliers.
+Each associate must comply with the applicable laws and the following policy to avoid potential prosecution of himself or herself or one of the Company's customers, prospects, or suppliers.
 Associates should never solicit gifts (for themselves or for a third party) from any person doing business with the Company or in exchange for doing business with the Company.
-Associates and their families may not accept gifts or entertainment with a value (singularly, or in the aggregate where the gifts are part of a series of smaller gifts structured for the purpose of evading or circumventing the restriction) of more than \$250.00 (or of any amount if the gift involves cash or
+Associates and their families may not accept gifts or entertainment with a value (singularly, or in the aggregate where the gifts are part of a series of smaller gifts structured for the purpose of evading or